tosorakim/Game-App-Optimization/README.md

 # Introduction
-It's the raw data of iOS game app.
-It's included postback events which in-app game environment.
+It's the raw data of the iOS game app.
+It's included event postback which is an in-app game environment.

 # Environment
 Python, Linux, Hadoop, SQL, and MySQL